AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 * Adobe Experience Manager 6.3.3.0 or higher
 * Apache Maven (3.3.9 or newer)
-* Adobe Public Maven Repository in maven settings, see this [Knowledge Base article for details](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html).
+* Adobe Public Maven Repository in your Maven settings.
+See this [Knowledge Base article for details](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html).

 For a list of supported AEM versions of previous archetype versions, see the [historical supported AEM versions](https://github.com/adobe/aem-project-archetype/blob/master/VERSIONS.md).

 ## How to Use the Archetype {#how-to-use-the-archetype}

-To use the archetype, you first need to create a local project, which generates the modules in a local file structure as [previously described](#what-you-get).
+To use the archetype, you first need to create a project, which generates the modules in a local file structure as [previously described](#what-you-get).
 As part of project generation, a number of properties for your project can be defined such as project name, version, etc.

 Building the project with Maven creates the artifacts (packages and OSGi bundles), that can be deployed to AEM.
 Additional Maven commands and profiles can be used to deploy the project artifacts to an AEM instance.